 This is a key issue for anyone who is about to go on a cruise.
 We recommend passengers always use handrails when descending or ascending staircases and to use caution when walking on wet decks or over thresholds that separate different areas of the cabin or ship.

-Our lawyers have successfully sued cruise lines like Carnival, Royal Caribbean, Norwegian, Celebrity, and Disney for nearly 25 years.
+Our lawyers have successfully sued cruise lines like Carnival, Royal Caribbean, Celebrity, Norwegian, Disney, Holland America, Silverseas, or MSC for nearly 25 years.
 We provide free initial consultations to anyone who has been hurt during a cruise.
 Please call us at 1-866-597-4529 or email us today.